Harsh winter weather is never convenient. But at Cleveland Water, we do everything we can to minimize the impact it may have on your drinking water.

 Repair crews can sometimes work 12-16 hours in cold, wet conditions when repairing water mains, which break more often in winter.
 These employees are provided with heavy-duty rubberized gloves, rubberized boot spikes, and helmet liners to ensure they are warm and safe.
 They also receive training on how to prevent injury, dress appropriately, and recognize the symptoms of cold stress.

 Please remember to be extra careful when driving near a main break or worksite.
-Icy conditions make these areas especially hazardous for both drivers and work crews.
+Icy conditions make these areas especially hazardous for both drivers and our work crews.

 Taking these steps every winter ensures that our customers receive a reliable supply of drinking water regardless of the weather.